Key takeaways

 Stroke prevention in people with other cardiac conditions

-How to switch from Plavix to clopidogrel bisulfate
+How to switch from Plavix to clopidogrel

-Unless you have a history of allergic reaction to the inactive ingredients in generic medications, your pharmacist may even substitute generic Plavix for the brand-name when they fill your prescription, especially if your insurance offers better coverage for the generic.
+Unless you have a history of allergic reaction to any of the inactive ingredients in generic medications, your pharmacist may even substitute generic Plavix for the brand-name when they fill your prescription, especially if your insurance offers better coverage for the generic.
 Of course, if your insurance requires brand-name Plavix or your healthcare provider specifically notes you should only receive the brand-name version, then your pharmacist will fill the prescription as written.

 Although generic Plavix has been shown to be just as effective as brand-name Plavix, Dr. Yi says that it’s still important to monitor yourself in the first one to two weeks after switching for new side effects or signs that your medication isn’t working as well.
 Tell your provider if you have any concerns.
 When switching from brand-name to generic, it’s also important to maintain your current dosing schedule.